gabrielefronze/cvmfs-server-container/README.md

 Running the CVMFS servers inside containers is affected by the fact that containers are ephemeral by definition.
 For this reason the recovery of existing repositories after a reboot, on a physical machine, is as easy as calling `cvmfs_server mount -a`, while on a container the thing is a bit trickier.
-The picture gets even more complex in case the recovery has to be performed on a `prune`d container, that corresponds to a format of the OS disk or the replacement of a physical CFMS server.
+The picture gets even more complex in case the recovery has to be performed on a `prune`d container, that corresponds to a format of the OS disk or the replacement of a physical CVMFS server.

 The `cvmfs_server_container` shadows the standard `cvmfs_server` `mount` command, replacing it with a much stronger wrapper, able to recover from container prunes as well as undesired removal of CVMFS configuration files and entries.
 The `cvmfs_server_container mount` command guarantees the resilience needed to a CVMFS deployment in the form of containers.